housecanary/hc-api-python/README.rst

-The ApiClient class provides a ``property`` wrapper which contains various methods for calling the property endpoints of the Analytics API as well as the Value Report, Rental Report APIs:
+The ApiClient class provides a ``property`` wrapper which contains various methods for calling the property endpoints of the Analytics API as well as the Value Report and Rental Report APIs:

 Analytics API Property Endpoints:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^